rsgalloway/envstack/README.md

   HELLO: world
 ```

-Environment files can include other namespaced environments:
+Environment files can include other namespaced environments (all stacks inherit the default stack.env automatically).

 ```yaml
 include: ['other']
 ```